The Impact of Inflation on Bonds

 Real Returns vs. Safety

 In some cases, investors are willing to trade a negative real return in exchange for safety.
 For instance, in August 2013, the average return for a one-year certificate of deposit (CD) was 0.70%.
-This represents a return below inflation, but in some cases, the preservation of principal is an investor’s most important concern.
+This return represents a return below inflation, but in some cases, the preservation of the principal is an investor’s most important concern.

-Also, many mutual fund companies currently offer real return funds specifically designed to stay ahead of inflation over time.
+Also, many mutual fund companies currently offer real return funds specifically designed to stay ahead of gradual inflation.
 One potential drawback to these specialized bond funds is that their management costs tend to be high.
 Both Vanguard and Fidelity offer products with lower management fees than the industry average.

 The Bottom Line

 Inflation will always be a silent thief eating away at the value of your long-term investments.
 With some awareness and good planning, you will be able to stay a step ahead of it.